ku-nlp/kwja/README.md

 - `--model-size`: Model size to be used.
 Specify one of `tiny`, `base` (default), and `large`.

 - `--device`: Device to be used.
-Specify `cpu` or `gpu`.
+Specify `cpu`, `cuda`, or `mps`.
 If not specified, the device is automatically selected.

 - `--typo-batch-size`: Batch size for typo module.
+-

-- `--senter-batch-size`: Batch size for senter module.
+- `--char-batch-size`: Batch size for character module.

 - `--seq2seq-batch-size`: Batch size for seq2seq module.

-- `--char-batch-size`: Batch size for character module.

 - `--word-batch-size`: Batch size for word module.

 - `--tasks`: Tasks to be performed.
 Specify one or more of the following values separated by commas:
   - `typo`: Typo correction
-  - `senter`: Sentence segmentation
+  - `char`: Sentence segmentation, Word segmentation, and Word normalization
   - `seq2seq`: Word segmentation, Word normalization, Reading prediction, lemmatization, and Canonicalization.
-  - `char`: Word segmentation and Word normalization
   - `word`: Morphological analysis, Named entity recognition, Word feature tagging, Dependency parsing, PAS analysis, Bridging reference resolution, and Coreference resolution

 `--config-file`: Path to a custom configuration file.